 Sturgeon Bay is a somewhat small city located in the state of Wisconsin.
 With a population of 8,956 people and four constituent neighborhoods, Sturgeon Bay is the 94th largest community in Wisconsin.

 Sturgeon Bay is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Sturgeon Bay is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Sturgeon Bay who work in office and administrative support (13.61%), management occupations (12.15%), and sales jobs (11.61%).
+Overall, Sturgeon Bay is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Sturgeon Bay who work in office and administrative support (14.40%), management occupations (12.31%), and sales jobs (10.05%).

-The overall education level of Sturgeon Bay is somewhat higher than in the average US city of 21.84%: 25.63% of adults 25 and older in the city have at least a bachelor's degree.
+In terms of college education, Sturgeon Bay is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.73% of adults 25 and older in the city have at least a bachelor's degree.

-The per capita income in Sturgeon Bay in 2010 was $25,558, which is middle income relative to Wisconsin, and upper middle income relative to the rest of the US.
-This equates to an annual income of $102,232 for a family of four.
+The per capita income in Sturgeon Bay in 2010 was $26,512, which is upper middle income relative to Wisconsin and the nation.
+This equates to an annual income of $106,048 for a family of four.
 However, Sturgeon Bay contains both very wealthy and poor people as well.

 The people who call Sturgeon Bay home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sturgeon Bay residents report their race to be White, followed by Asian.
-Important ancestries of people in Sturgeon Bay include Belgian, Irish, Polish, and French .
+Important ancestries of people in Sturgeon Bay include Irish, Belgian, Polish, and English.

 The most common language spoken in Sturgeon Bay is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and German.